cloudposse/atmos/website/docs/quick-start/create-atmos-stacks.md

 (see [Configure CLI](/quick-start/configure-cli)) and processing the tokens, Atmos knows that the first part of the stack name is `tenant`, the second part is `environment`, and the third part is `stage`.
 Then Atmos searches for the stack configuration file (in the `stacks` directory) where `tenant: tenant1`, `environment: ue2` and `stage: dev` are defined (inline or via imports).

+### Basic Layout

+A basic form of organization is to follow the pattern of naming where each `$environment-$stage.yaml` is a file.
+This works well until you have so many environments and stages.

+For example, `$environment` might be `ue2` (for `us-east-2`) and `$stage` might be `prod` which would result in `stacks/ue2-prod.yaml`

+Some resources, however, are global in scope.
+For example, Route53 and IAM might not make sense to tie to a region.
+These are what we call "global resources".
+You might want to put these into a file like `stacks/global-region.yaml` to connote that they are not tied to any particular region.

+### Hierarchical Layout

+We recommend using a hierarchical layout that follows the way AWS thinks about infrastructure.
+This works very well when you may have dozens or hundreds of accounts and regions that you operate in.
+Use [Catalogs](/core-concepts/stacks/catalogs) to organize your Stack configurations.